-WARNINGS AND PRECAUTIONS

-Increased Risk of Thrombotic Events after Premature Discontinuation: Premature discontinuation of any oral anticoagulant, including ELIQUIS, in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
+WARNINGS AND PRECAUTIONS • Increased Risk of Thrombotic Events after Premature Discontinuation: Premature discontinuation of any oral anticoagulant, including ELIQUIS, in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
 An increased rate of stroke was observed during the transition from ELIQUIS to warfarin in clinical trials in atrial fibrillation patients.
 If ELIQUIS is discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant.

 Bleeding Risk: ELIQUIS increases the risk of bleeding and can cause serious, potentially fatal, bleeding.
 Concomitant use of drugs affecting hemostasis increases the risk of bleeding, including aspirin and other antiplatelet agents, other anticoagulants, heparin, thrombolytic agents, SSRIs, SNRIs, and NSAIDs.
 Advise patients of signs and symptoms of blood loss and to report them immediately or go to an emergency room.
+Discontinue

-Discontinue ELIQUIS in patients with active pathological hemorrhage.
-There is no established way to reverse the anticoagulant effect of apixaban, which can be expected to persist for at least 24 hours after the last dose (i.e., about two half-lives).
-A specific antidote for ELIQUIS is not available.
+ELIQUIS in patients with active pathological hemorrhage.
+The anticoagulant effect of apixaban can be expected to persist for at least 24 hours after the last dose (i.e., about two half-lives).
+An agent to reverse the anti-factor Xa activity of apixaban is available.
+Please visit www.andexxa.com for more information on availability of a reversal agent.
 Spinal/Epidural Anesthesia or Puncture: Patients treated with ELIQUIS undergoing spinal/epidural anesthesia or puncture may develop an epidural or spinal hematoma which can result in long-term or permanent paralysis.

 The risk of these events may be increased by the postoperative use of indwelling epidural catheters or the concomitant use of medicinal products affecting hemostasis.
 Indwelling epidural or intrathecal catheters should not be removed earlier than 24 hours after the last administration of ELIQUIS.
 The next dose of ELIQUIS should not be administered earlier than 5 hours after the removal of the catheter.
 The risk may also be increased by traumatic or repeated epidural or spinal puncture.
 If traumatic puncture occurs, delay the administration of ELIQUIS for 48 hours.
 Monitor patients frequently and if neurological compromise is noted, urgent diagnosis and treatment is necessary.
 Physicians should consider the potential benefit versus the risk of neuraxial intervention in ELIQUIS patients.